JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <img src="./images/unit-test-report-file-view_js.png">

-Example of an e2e report: I haven't found a nice way to visualize this yet, but the e2e protractor script does output json reporting to a file:
+Example of an e2e report: I haven't found a nice open-source template to visualize this yet, but the e2e protractor script does output json reporting to a file:

 ```
 [